 “My favorite chocolate that you can just grab is Hershey’s Special Dark.”

 Originally from California, he grew up mostly in Europe because his father was in the Army.
-Confirming that Europeans do prefer the bolder dark chocolate to the milk counterpart, he recounted a story where he turned on a Florence based chocolatier to Milk Chocolate Reese’s Peanut Butter Cups.
+Confirming that Europeans do prefer the bolder dark chocolate to its milk counterpart, he recounted a story where he turned a Florence based chocolatier to Milk Chocolate Reese’s Peanut Butter Cups.